Disney World Monorail Transportation Guide

 Here is a list of each stop in order starting with the Magic Kingdom:

 - Disney’s Polynesian Village Resort

-This security process has been something new to Disney in recent years.
-While it does make it a bit of a hassle for resort hopping, the overall approach for getting to the Magic Kingdom is much improved.
+This security process was implemented in recent years.
+While it requires a little extra effort for anyone who’s resort hopping, overall, the process is much improved.

-Disney’s Polynesian Village Resort is the next monorail stop in the Magic Kingdom Resorts area.
-The monorail station is located on the second floor of the resort hotel, just off the lobby.
+Disney’s Polynesian Village Resort is another stop on the monorail resort loop.
+Similar to Grand Floridian, Poly’s monorail station is located off the lobby on the second floor of the resort hotel.

 Related: Disney’s Polynesian Resort Review

-Unfortunately, the resort is the farthest away from the Magic Kingdom when leaving the resort.
-Therefore, most guests will elect to walk to Magic Kingdom from Disney’s Contemporary.
+However, when leaving the hotel, Magic Kingdom is the last stop.
+Therefore, most guests will walk to Magic Kingdom from the Contemporary.

 Related: Disney’s Contemporary Resort Review

 When should you take the Disney Resort Monorail?